Investing in Graduate Assistants

 Graduate assistants receive a monthly stipend and, for those with total appointments of at least 33%, free tuition* and eligibility for comprehensive benefits.
 These competitive compensation packages help UW–Madison faculty recruit the top graduate students nationally and globally.

-This continued investment in graduate students, who are integral to the university’s teaching and research missions, has resulted in a 51.4% increase in the minimum stipend for teaching assistants and annual project assistants, and a 31.1% increase for annual research assistants over the past eight years.
+This continued investment in graduate students, who are integral to the university’s teaching and research missions, has resulted in a 79% increase in the minimum stipend for teaching assistants, a 52% increase in the minimum stipend for annual research assistants, and a 76% increase in the minimum stipend for annual project assistants over the past ten years.

 Tuition remission